 This part of the resin supply list contains what you WILL need to make all the cool epoxy crafts you’re seeing everywhere.

 1. Casting resin.
 Why do you need a casting resin?
 They cure durable and clear in molds.
 Casting resins release bubbles easily.
 That’s essential if you’re pouring resin in large amounts or once or thick layers in one pour.

-💡 Pro tip: A resin is either a casting resin or a doming resin.
-If a company tells you that it is suitable for both, don’t use it for molds.
-Any resin that mixes thick enough for a coating will make microbubbles when used in a mold.
+💡 Pro tip: Any resin that mixes thick enough for a coating will make microbubbles when used in a mold.
 And bubbles are the evil nemesis of resin crafts.

 ⭐️ BONUS: Here’s how you know which resin to use for your mold projects.

 2. Mixing cups.
 You’ve got to get accurate measurements of your resin parts.
 Otherwise, it might not harden.
 Mixing cups help you do that.
 Resin mixing cups have lines to get precise measurements of your resin and hardener.